Why Anxiety Causes Worst Case Thinking and What an Anxiety Therapist Wants You to Know

 This isn't a character flaw or a sign that something is fundamentally wrong with you.
 It's your nervous system doing what it was designed to do — protect you.
 The problem is that it can't tell the difference between a genuine threat and an awkward email from your boss.
 So it treats everything like a fire drill.

 The good news?
-There are well-researched tools that can genuinely help.
+There are well-researched tools that can genuinely help with the support of an anxiety therapist.

 Cognitive Behavioral Therapy offers one of the most direct approaches to worst-case thinking.
 The core idea is that our thoughts aren't facts — they're interpretations, and interpretations can be examined.